kondrak/vkQuake2/README.md

 - console contents can be scrolled with mouse wheel
 - HUD elements, menus and console text are now scaled accordingly on higher screen resolutions (can be overridden with the `hudscale` console command)
 - viewmodel weapons are no longer hidden when FOV > 90
-- warped texture effect (lava, water, slime) is now properly drawn (though only in Vulkan and software renderers!)
+- Vulkan renderer fixes broken warp texture effect (water, lava, slime) seen in OpenGL
 - software renderer has been completely replaced with [KolorSoft 1.1](https://github.com/qbism/Quake2-colored-refsoft) - this adds colored lighting and fixes severe instabilities of the original implementation
 - triangle fans have been replaced with indexed triangle lists due to Metal/MoltenVK limitations
 - on Linux, sound is now handled by ALSA instead of OSS